What is a root canal?

-Once upon a time, if you had a tooth with a diseased nerve, you’d probably lose that tooth.
+Once upon a time, if you had a tooth with a diseased nerve, you would probably lose that tooth.
 Today, endodontic treatment can safely and comfortably save a tooth that otherwise would have to be removed.
-In fact, root canal therapy is successful approximately 95% of the time.
+In fact, root canal therapy is successful about 95% of the time.
 Remember, a healthy, restored tooth is always better than an artificial one!

 The choice is yours, but there are many disadvantages to losing a tooth.
 When a tooth is removed and not replaced, the teeth next to the empty space begin to shift from their normal position.
 This may cause teeth to become crooked or crowded, which decreases chewing and biting efficiency.
 Crowded or crooked teeth may be more prone to dental disease because they are harder to keep clean than properly aligned teeth.
 As a result, other teeth may be lost if the missing tooth is not replaced.